Quezler/glutenfree/mods/se-spaceship-automatic-foenestra-anomaly-catapult/README.md

 This mod will make the ship use the slingshot if the source & destination are not in the same solar system.

 Send a -1 anomaly signal to disable the mechanic for that ship, by default this is on for all ships.

+This mod expects you to set the destination signal through the clamp, whilst in flight sending a circuit signal breaks this simple mod.